wusinyee/MW-Portfolio/EDAwithPython.md

 print("\nData types:\n", df.dtypes)
 print("\nSummary statistics:\n", df.describe())
 ```
-The analysis revealed various summary statistics for the dataset:   <br>
+This revealed various summary statistics for the dataset:   <br>
+The dataset includes both numerical and categorical variables, such as product type, fat content, price, weight, calories, protein content, calcium content, sodium content, carbohydrates, sugar content, cholesterol content, and customer ratings.
+These variables provide a comprehensive view of the dairy products and help us uncover patterns and distributions.  <br>

 * The average price of dairy products is *$3.79*, with a standard deviation of **$1.68**
 * The average weight is *590 grams*, with a standard deviation of **391 grams**
 * In terms of nutritional content, the average calorie count is *370*, with a standard deviation of **319.37**